-The Compensation Committee believes that awards under the Company's incentive plans link the financial interests of management with those of the stockholders.
+The Board of Directors believes that awards under the Company's incentive plans link the financial interests of management with those of the stockholders.
 Grants during any fiscal year, including the fiscal year ended December 28, 2002, are based on an individual's long-term contribution to the operations of the Company and MM.